Turaco – more than just a single origin: A short trip to Burundi

 Burundi – small country, big coffee

-Burundi is located in East Central Africa, between Rwanda, Tanzania, and the Congo.
-It is one of Africa's smallest countries—and also one of the poorest.
+When you think of Africa's coffee, countries like Ethiopia or Kenya often come to mind.
+But Burundi ?
+This small country between Rwanda and Tanzania has a very unique coffee history – a truly fascinating one at that.
+It is one of the smallest countries in Africa – and also one of the poorest.
 Nevertheless, coffee plays a central role: Almost half of all households depend directly or indirectly on coffee cultivation.

 What's especially important to us: Coffee from Burundi deserves visibility and fair conditions.
 Through direct collaboration with cooperatives, transparent supply chains, and fair prices, we want to help ensure that more added value remains in the country of origin – with the people who make this special coffee possible.